helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 does not join the local transaction.

 Local JDBC transactions are synchronous and remain associated with the thread that starts them.
-Data JDBC acquires the transaction connection for the first JDBC operation and reuses it for subsequent operations against the same data source.
-If an operation selects a second data source, Data JDBC rejects the operation before accessing that data source.
+All Data JDBC operations in a local transaction must use the same data source.
+An operation that selects another data source fails before accessing it.

 When a local transaction is active, `REQUIRED`, `MANDATORY`, and `SUPPORTED` operations join it.
 A failure in any joined operation marks the transaction for